GAYEA78/DEATHGAP/README.md

 The site is structured around four interactive sections that guide users from theory to critical reconstruction:

 * **Theory Map:** Outlines the Neo-Marxist class framework (Muntaner et al.) and maps it onto mechanisms of exploitation and domination evident in *The Death Gap*.
-* **What It Explains:** Shows how Muntaner’s theory clarifies the structural roots of inequality — specifically, how the well-being of the wealthy depends on the deprivation of the poor.
+* **What It Explains:** Shows how Muntaner’s theory clarifies the structural roots of inequality, specifically, how the well-being of the wealthy depends on the deprivation of the poor.
 * **What It Can’t Explain:** Identifies the framework’s limits, especially its underemphasis on race, immigration status, and other intersecting systems of hierarchy.
 * **Reconstructing Theory:** Proposes an expanded model integrating racial capitalism and intersectionality to explain how class, race, and legal status jointly produce “structural violence.”